zclconf/go-cty/docs/types.md

 Set membership is determined by equality, which has an interesting consequence for unknown values.
 Since unknown values are never equal to one another, theoretically an infinite number of unknown values can be in a set (constrained by available memory) but can never be detected by calls to `HasIndex`.

-However, they _can_ be seen in the set's length and by iterating over its members.
+A set with at least one unknown value in it has an unknown length, because the unknown values may or may not match each other (and thus coalesce into a single value) once they become known.
+However, if a set contains a mixture of known and unknown values then `HasIndex` will return true for those values because they are guaranteed to remain present no matter what final known value each of the unknown values takes on.

 ## Structural Types